fastify/fastify/docs/Hooks.md

 <a name="on-route"></a>
 ### onRoute
-Triggered when a new route is registered.
+Triggered before a new route is registered.
 Listeners are passed a `routeOptions` object as the sole parameter.
 The interface is synchronous, and, as such, the listeners do not get passed a callback.
 This hook is encapsulated.
 ```js
 fastify.addHook('onRoute', (routeOptions) => {
   //Some code